-Hours of Service plays a pivotal part in the CSA Fatigued Driving BASIC.
-J. J. Keller offers a wealth of resources and solutions to help you address CSA and the Fatigued Driving BASIC.
+Hours of Service plays a pivotal part in the CSA HOS Compliance BASIC.
+J. J. Keller offers a wealth of resources and solutions to help you address CSA and the HOS Compliance BASIC.
 Get more information.

 New HOS Regs

-On December 22, 2011, the FMCSA released new hours of service regulations.
+The federal hours-of-service regulations for drivers of property-carrying CMVs changed as of July 1, 2013.
 The resources below can help give you insight into these new regulations.

 Most Impacted.
 Reason: Irregular routes and schedules, combined with the driver and carrier’s desire to maximize the driver’s productivity when the driver is on the road, leads to this segment using the maximums available under the hours-of-service rules.
 This segment also has to interpret and apply the rules to a new operational environment daily, making any change problematic (there is no “operation pattern” that makes compliance easier for these carriers and drivers).